-Measures to Prevent the Spread of a New Coronavirus Desease
+Measures to Prevent the Spread of a New Coronavirus Infection

-Since March 17, 2020, Moscow Aviation Institute has completely transferred students to the distance learning.
+Since March 17, 2020 Moscow Aviation Institute has fully implemented online learning.

 Students and teaching staff of Moscow Aviation Institute have the opportunity to organize the educational process in the MAI educational environment.